jlblumberg/thermostat/README.md

 As a homeowner,
 so that I can save on bills,
 I want a powersaving mode which will set maximum temperature to 25 degrees.

+As a homeowner,
+so that I can turn the heat up on cold days,
+If powersaving mode is off, I want the maximum temperature to be 32 degrees.
 ```